 Immediate Gratification chews it’s nails and watches Motivation spread the chart out on the table, plot points with sliding rulers, take notes, perform elaborate calculations with sextants and compasses, and then competently steer me towards an attractive destination.

 3 Tips to Help You Stay Motivated

-Tony Robbins (I love you Tony) astutely pointed out that we’re motivated not just by anticipation of positive reward, but by clear understanding of the negative consequences of our actions.
+Tony Robbins (love you Tony) astutely pointed out that we’re motivated not just by anticipation of positive reward, but by clear understanding of the negative consequences of our actions.
 This is supported by research in the study of motivation and persuasion.
 Fear is a powerful motivator.

 But what’s actually true is that what we put effort and energy into every day creates our future reality.
 So indulging Immediate Gratification really equals Future Failure to meet our goals.
-Envisioning Future Failure and then linking that negative vision to something pleasurable (like watching TV) “reframes” the activity.
+I’ve found it helpful to also attach a mental image / persona to “Future Failure.”

-2) Don’t Kill Yourself, or Get Confused
+2) Don’t Get Exhausted or Confused

-That awareness helps me 1) Not beat myself up for going “off the reservation” once in awhile and 2) Get back on track.
+That awareness helps me 1) Not beat myself up for getting off track once in awhile and 2) Regroup.
 Because in the ebb and flow of motivation, sometimes you really do need to rest and re-group before moving forward again.

 But you’re not going to be perfect all the time.
 You can be laser-focused and achieve an important goal and then….
 Drift for a little while.
 And then sooner or later you’ll look around and say “Hey.
 What am I doing?” and then you’ll have to reconnect with Motivation.

 This requires looking at your map again, to see where you are in the arc of progress.
 This is why it’s so important to have written goals, and a clear plan of action to refer back to.
 This is especially true when you have a big goal with lots of twists and turns.